craigmckeachie/tql-2024-notes/react-exercises.md

 ReactDOM.createRoot(document.getElementById("root")).render(<App />);
 ``` -->

-### Exercise 10: Integrating React Hook Form for Advanced Form Handling
+### Exercise 10: Integrating React Hook Form with Bootstrap for Advanced Form Handling

-In this exercise, you will enhance form management using React Hook Form.
-This library simplifies form validation and state management.
+In this exercise, you will use React Hook Form to manage form state and validation.
+Bootstrap will be used for styling the form.

 1. **Install React Hook Form:**